Lecythis ollaria

-Lecythis ollaria is a species of tree found growing in forests in Brazil, Guyana, and Venezuela.
+Lecythis ollaria (paradise nut) is a species of tree found growing in forests in Brazil, Guyana, and Venezuela.
 The tree is known locally as coco de mono, and accumulates selenium in its tissues.

 Description

-The paradise nut is a large tree with spreading branches.
-It is in the same family as the Brazil nut tree (Bertholletia excelsa) and has a similar fruit.
-This is a large woody capsule with a lid which bursts open when the seeds are ripe.
+It is a large rainforest tree growing to 20–30 m tall with spreading branches; it is in the same family (Lecythidaceae) as the Brazil nut (Bertholletia excelsa) and has similar fruit.
+This is a large woody capsule up to 30 cm diameter and very heavy, with a lid which bursts open when the seeds are ripe.
 Monkeys are said to put their hands inside the capsule in order to extract the seeds which have a fleshy interior rich in oil and a woody outer casing.

 Toxicity

 The nuts have a pleasant flavour and are eaten by humans.
 When two previously healthy women in South America developed unexplained nausea, vomiting and neurological symptoms, followed two weeks later by heavy hair loss, no cause could at first be found.
 It was later established that they were suffering from acute selenium toxicity brought on by eating paradise nuts.
 They still had elevated levels of selenium in their blood eight weeks after they had eaten the nuts.
 Further investigation of the tree found that the tissues of the bark, leaves, capsules and seeds all contained selenium but that the highest concentration was in the nuts which contained about five grams per kilogram, about half of which was soluble in water.
 The tree is considered to be a selenium accumulator and part of the element is bound to very selenium-rich proteins.